Next Start

 • Stamping: The stamping method involves the use of a press to raise metal without puncturing it, resulting in specific shapes and patterns.
 This is how letters or images are formed on a metal sheet or panel.

 • Punching: With punching, holes are formed when a piece of metal is placed between a punch and a die.
-The purpose of punching in most cases is to create holes for the purpose of fastening latches.
+The purpose of punching in most cases is to create holes to fasten latches.

-After utilizing various methods to form a product, one of the final steps is the finishing process.
-This is where protective coatings are applied to the outside of the finished work piece to make it look good and to ensure durability.
+After utilizing various methods to form a product, such as fabrication welding, one of the final steps is the finishing process.
+This is where protective coatings are applied to the outside of the finished workpiece to make it look good and to ensure durability.

 Some larger projects might require professional installation when completed.
 Larger and more complex fabrications often need the skill of trained engineers or welders for installation.